Tyrese Rice: Professional career

 Rice went undrafted in the 2009 NBA draft; he had been projected to be selected in the second round or go undrafted.
 He then joined the Greek League club Panionios for the 2009–10 season.

 Rice played for the Utah Jazz in the Orlando Pro Summer League and later with Sacramento Kings in the NBA Summer League in 2010.
 He was signed by the Artland Dragons for the 2010–11 season, a team in Germany's Basketball Bundesliga, the top league in the country.

 In the 2011–12 season Rice played for Lietuvos rytas of the Lithuanian Basketball League.
-In 2012–13 season he returned to Germany to play for Bayern Munich.
+In the 2012–13 season he returned to Germany to play for Bayern Munich.

 On July 11, 2013, Rice signed a two-year contract with the Israeli club Maccabi Tel Aviv.
 In his first season with Maccabi, he won the EuroLeague, with him averaging 9.5 points, 3.2 assists and 2.1 rebounds over 30 games.
 After beating favored Pallacanestro Olimpia Milano in a dramatic playoff series, Maccabi advanced to the EuroLeague Final Four.
 In the semifinal game, he was responsible for the 68–67 victory over CSKA Moscow by scoring the game-winner with 5.5 seconds left on the clock.
-In the championship final game against Real Madrid, he scored 26 points, leading his team to a sixth European title, after an overtime 98-86 victory.
+In the championship final game against Real Madrid, he scored 26 points, leading his team to a sixth European title, after an overtime 98–86 victory.
 For such a performance, he was named the EuroLeague Final Four MVP.